mucha250/projekt_it/README.md

-# Aplikacja do zarządzania zasobami w Firmie, aplikacja do inwentaryzacji sprzętu
+# Aplikacja do zarządzania zasobami w Firmie - aplikacja do inwentaryzacji sprzętu

 Jest to projekt przeznaczony do zarządzania zasobami oraz aktywami w dziedzinie IT.